Billy Julio

 Billy Williams Julio López (born 14 February 1996) is a Colombian athlete specialising in the javelin throw.
 He has won several medals at regional level.

 Before turning to athletics he played baseball.
 He switched allegiance from his native Venezuela in February 2022.

-His personal best in the event is 81.55 metres set in Maia in 2021.
+His personal best in the event is 81.99 metres set in Lima in 2025.
 His throw of 77.94 metres from 2019 is the standing Venezuelan record.